anamiikajha/anamiikajha/README.md

 - 💽 Languages that I know are Python, C, Html, CSS & JavaScript
 - 📫 You can reach me out on my Twitter at [imrllyanamika](https://twitter.com/imrllyanamika) or at my [LinkedIn](https://www.linkedin.com/in/anamika-jha-301a571a4/)
 <h5 align="left">
 - 👩‍💻 I like to code for fun.
-I am a Data Science, techonology enthusiast & a self taught developer.
+I am a Data Science and techonology enthusiast.
 </h5>

 ## Hobbies:
-  💠 I like singing and cycling
+  💠 I like singing, cycling, doodling and reading.

 ### My Stats: